gabrieloc/QuadKit/README.md

 ## Contributing

-While the format for input data appears to be generic across models (needs to be verified), identification data likely isn't.
-For this reason, `IdentificationSupport` defines a protocol `QuadcopterModel`, which individual models are intended to provide an implementation for.
-The protocol requires adopters to provide identification data in the form of a collection of bytes, which get broadcasted to the quadcopter before anything else.
+While the format for input data appears to be generic across models (needs to be verified), it's possible that handshake data isn't.
+For this reason, `BindingSupport` defines a protocol `QuadcopterModel`, which individual models can use for providing this data.

-Identification data can be found by running a tool like `tcpdump` or `Wireshark` to get a packet trace, and collecting the first few packets your device sends your quadcopter in the software provided by it's manufacturer.
+Handshake data can be found by running a tool like `tcpdump` or `Wireshark` to get a packet trace, and collecting the first few packets your device sends your quadcopter in the software provided by it's manufacturer.

 ### Example